-To make a simple calculation of the refraction and show it as an another visibility cloak roughly from the same place you need to generate another panorama with the same summit as previously.
-One difference is, that you have to put a higher value rather than normal altitude.
-Don’t exaggerate with it!
-Average refraction may lift up your summit around 100 m (it happens very rarely, that due to refraction a peaks are up to 150 m higher than normally).
+To make a simple calculation of the refraction and show it as another visibility cloak roughly from the same place you need to generate another panorama with the same summit as previously.
+One difference is, that you have to put a higher value rather than a normal altitude.
+Don’t exaggerate about it!
+Average refraction may lift up your summit around 100 m (it happens very rarely, that due to refraction peaks being up to 150 m higher than normal).

-Let’s considerate the Łomnica peak as an example.
-This is one of the highest summit in High Tatras (Slovakia) with an excellent viewshed towards east.
+Let’s consider the Łomnica peak as an example.
+This is one of the highest summits in the High Tatras (Slovakia) with excellent viewshed towards the east.
 I prepared a couple of snips of the Łomnica visibility cloak both in normal conditions and refraction.
 Let’s see.

-In any case we need take into consideration the local terrain features like vegetation and buildings likewise the overlaid of the hills situated on a line of sight.
-To make sure, that your visibility cloak will be more valid add up around 30 m to initial altitute of your peak.
+In any case, we need to take into consideration the local terrain features like vegetation and buildings likewise the overlaid of the hills situated on a line of sight.
+To make sure, that your visibility cloak will be more valid add up around 30 m to the initial altitude of your peak.

 Writing this advice I would like to round off this article.
-In 2nd part I will show you more options to manage the multi summit panoramas in heywhatsthat.com.
+In the 2nd part, I will show you more options to manage the multi-summit panoramas at Heywhatsthat.com.